Execution & Impact

 Overview

-Verizon's password-based sign-in was failing nearly half of all attempts — and generating over 54,000 support calls a month.
-I was brought in to design the end-to-end passkey experience and build the strategy for how and when to introduce it to millions of customers, without disrupting the flows they were already in.
+Verizon’s password-based sign-in was failing nearly half of all attempts — and generating over 57,600 support calls a month.
+Increasing passkey adoption was OKR #1 for the authentication team.
+I was brought in to design the end-to-end passkey experience and build the strategy for how and when to introduce it to millions of customers, without disrupting the flows they were already in

 Impact